neptune-mutual-blue/protocol/docs/CoverUtilV1.md

 ### getStake

-Returns the total amount staken to this cover (outside of governance).
+Gets the total amount of NPM stakes added for the specified cover.
+ Warning: this function does not validate the cover key supplied.

 ```solidity
 function getStake(IStore s, bytes32 coverKey) external view